 USC can help you produce and/or review:

 Audits and Inspections

 Audits and inspections are key to actively monitoring your safety management system.
 The aims of an audit are to establish if the appropriate arrangements are in place.
 It will look at risk control systems to see if they exist, are implemented, and consistent with the hazard profile of the organisation.
 It will check that appropriate workplace precautions are in place.

-Our Consultants will examine documentation and hold interviews / discussions with key staff .
-They will report on any observations made during an inspection of the facilities.
+Our Consultants will examine documentation and hold interviews / discussions with key staff and inspect facilities.

 The inspection includes looking at:

 - General environmental issues – eg housekeeping, condition of the floors/walls/ceilings etc.